-This section summarises the calculations which are made in the WCC Year 15+ Monitoring Report.
-For more information refer to the Carbon Assessment Protocol Methods B and C.
+This section summarises the calculations which are made in the year 15+ monitoring report.
+For more information, refer to the carbon assessment protocol methods B and C.

 Seedlings

 For the conifer and broadleaved seedlings, calculate the average height of seedlings in the stratum and lookup the carbon content using the relevant table.
 Convert carbon to carbon dioxide.
 Sum the conifer and broadleaved seedlings.